michaelzwong/STRExpansionAnalyzer/README.md

 ## Maintainer
 * Michael Wong (michaelz.wong@mail.utoronto.ca)

+## Acknowledgements

+This package was developed as part of an assessment for 2020 BCB410H: Applied Bioinformatics, University of Toronto, Toronto, CANADA

 ## Contributions
 * This package welcomes issues, improvement requests, and contributions.
 Please use [Issues](https://github.com/michaelzwong/STRExpansionAnalyzer/issues) section